AaronAzza/AaronAzza-BreakoutProject_KULEUVEN/README.md

 # AaronAzza-BreakoutProject_KULEUVEN
-Implementation of the classic Breakout game in Java, built for the Object-Oriented Programming course at KU Leuven’s Faculty of Informatics.
-Features modular design, custom physics, multiple brick/ball types, and a clean architecture showcasing advanced OOP principles.
+This repository contains the implementation of the classic Breakout game in Java, developed together with another student as part of the Object-Oriented Programming course at KU Leuven’s Faculty of Informatics.
+The project was originally hosted in the university’s private GitLab and has been added here for portfolio purposes.

+The codebase focuses on applying advanced object-oriented programming principles such as inheritance, composition, and polymorphism in a real-world game setting.
+While some core components (e.g. physics engine and base utilities) were provided by the course, we were responsible for extending the architecture, designing modular game objects, and ensuring a clean and maintainable code structure.